Eggs and Cholesterol Why the Advice Changed

 Selenium | 28% daily value | Thyroid and immune function |

-Lutein + zeaxanthin | ~252 mcg | Protect against age-related vision loss.
-Better absorbed from eggs than leafy greens because the yolk fat helps your body take them in, but the amount per egg is small.
-Eye health targets are 6,000-10,000 mcg/day. |
+Lutein + zeaxanthin | ~252 mcg | Protect against age-related vision loss; better absorbed from eggs than greens because yolk fat helps your body take them in |

 Riboflavin (B2) | 15% daily value | Energy metabolism |